 You may need more time off work, especially if you are looking after the person at home at the end of their life.
 You may have to make decisions about carrying on working.

 Sometimes it may mean it is no longer realistic for you to keep looking after them at home.
 They may need a different type of care than you can provide for them.

-The demands of caring can have an effect on you, too.
-You may both feel that it’s time to make other arrangements.
-It can help to talk about the situation and consider possible alternative arrangements that you would both feel happy about.
-The GP or community nursing or social service staff can give you advice.
-You should ask social services for a reassessment of your needs as a carer, as well as those of the person you are caring for.
+The demands of caring can also have an effect on you.
+Talk to your GP or nurses to find out more about extra support and help.
+You can ask social services for a reassessment of your needs as a carer, as well as those of the person you are caring for.